pschatzmann/adpcm/README.md

 - [Decoder](https://pschatzmann.github.io/adpcm/docs/html/classadpcm__ffmpeg_1_1ADPCMDecoder.html)

+# Configuration

+I started with all codec variants activated.
+Unfortunatly this was causing that the ESP32 was running out of stack.
+I therfore have only activated the most important variants.
+For details see the config-adpcm.h file.

 # Usage

 This library can be used directly with cmake or as an Arduino library.
 However I recommend to use it as [Codec](https://github.com/pschatzmann/arduino-audio-tools/wiki/Encoding-and-Decoding-of-Audio) with the [Arduino Audio Tools](https://github.com/pschatzmann/arduino-audio-tools).